dshe/MinimalContainer/README.md

 Foo instance = container.GetInstance<Foo>();
 ```
 To enable automatic registration, set the default lifestyle to singleton or transient when constructing the container.
 Note that the container will always register the dependencies of singleton instances as singletons.
-If automatic type resolution requires scanning assemblies other than the current executing assembly, include references to those assemblies in the container's constructor.
+If automatic type resolution requires scanning assemblies other than the assembly where the container is created, include references to those assemblies in the container's constructor.

 #### example
 ```csharp